andrewazores/thermostat-web-client/README.md

 output of this command in the file `/etc/bash_completion.d/npm` will work for system-wide completion enabling.

+### Localization

+String localizations are provided by `{lang}.locale.yaml` files distributed throughout the project sources.
+These files are recommended (but not strictly required) to be placed adjacent to the views which reference them.
+The top-level locale file adjacent to index.html is the only one which does not use a component namespace; all other locale files should be namespaced to match their parent component.
+Locale namespaces should be named with camelCase.
+Localization keys should be named with UPPER_SNAKE_CASE.

+New locales must be registered in the $translateProvider configuration in app.module.js.

 ### Source-to-Image

 `s2i` can also be used to produce an application image.
 The expected base image